-Complete 2021 VISTA effort to door-knock 100% of properties in Whittier with active rental licenses and to help focus Latinx community engagement effectively (NOTE: Will not know how many are left until VISTA term ends Jan 2022) Set up one-on-one follow up conversations with 50% of residents spoken to while door-knocking Recruit 10 volunteers who want to engage with and support Latinx community engagement efforts Research and establish a method for Spanish-specific information distribution list Qualitative goals Continue identifying issues of concern among Latinx community members Build directory of interests, skills, capacity, relationships, within Whittier's Latinx communities to leverage toward shared goals Further build out a comprehensive list of culturally responsive community resources based on interests and issues identified Outcome of engagement Latinx neighbors have better access to resources that create new opportunities for upward mobility and wealth-building Consistent Latinx representation on WA Board and/or committee membership year to year More Latinx residents receive neighborhood organization updates, newsletters and other information Broader awareness, understanding, and trust in WA among Latinx community members Issues and opportunities important to Latinx community members are clarified Next steps Complete implementation process of Salesforce and train in all staff Recruit for and hire VISTA organizer Create a guide for utilizing the renter and property owner outreach tools created in 2021 Increase digital mapping capacity for tracking rental properties Identify what WA meetings and events in 2022 can support these goals and build into the calendar other regular opportunities to fill gaps
+Publicize ongoing opportunities via multiple channels, including website, social media, culturally relevant radio programs, direct mailers, and engagement at Colonial Market, Marissa's Bakery and other high traffic businesses Set up focus group conversations with partners at Whittier Community Education, Whittier International School, and others Build on the event-based outreach and visioning work regarding Kmart site in a more high-profile way to reach community members in different ways.
+Evaluate our work throughout to ensure that we can modify approaches as we go to fill gaps in who is being successfully engaged, rather than at the end of the process.
+Quantitative goals Hold at least 1 tabling opportunity per month at key businesses and multi-family buildings with Spanish-speaking neighbors identified Complete effort to door-knock 100% of properties in Whittier with active rental licenses and to help focus Latinx community engagement effectively; will take all of 2023-2024 Set up one-on-one follow up conversations with 25% of residents spoken to while door-knocking Recruit 10 volunteers who want to engage with and support Latinx community engagement efforts Research and establish a method for Spanish-specific information distribution list Qualitative goals Continue identifying issues of concern among Latinx community members Build directory of interests, skills, capacity, relationships, within Whittier's Latinx communities to leverage toward shared goals Further build out a comprehensive list of culturally responsive community resources based on interests and issues identified Outcome of engagement Latinx neighbors have better access to resources that create new opportunities for upward mobility and wealth-building Consistent Latinx representation on WA Board and/or committee membership year to year More Latinx residents receive neighborhood organization updates, newsletters and other information Broader awareness, understanding, and trust in WA among Latinx community members Issues and opportunities important to Latinx community members are clarified Next steps Complete implementation process of Salesforce and train in all staff Recruit for and hire VISTA organizer engage at each Identify what WA meetings and events in 2022 can support these goals and build into the calendar other regular opportunities to fill gaps